School officials seems to take pleasure in the humiliation of both parents and school

-Examples are the David Alberts case, the Lindsey Stewart case, the MiraCosta College case
+David Alberts case, the Lindsey Stewart case, the MiraCosta College case and the Claudia

 Houston was never charged with any crime pursuant to her arrest.

-Yet Ms. Houston would be unable to obtain justice.
+Yet Ms. Houston was unable to obtain justice.

 Related Case